 How to take it

-Your doctor will decide the dose suitable for you.
+Your doctor will decide the Invega strength and dose most suitable for you.

-The tablet should be swallowed with water or other liquid.
-It should not be chewed, divided or crushed.
+The tablet should be swallowed whole with water or other liquid.
+Invega tablets must

-Your doctor will decide the dose suitable for you.
+Your doctor will decide the dose of Invega that is suitable for you, based on your

 If you forget to take it

-If you forget to take it, take the missed dose as soon as you remember instead of your next dose.
-Then continue taking it
+If you forget to take it, take the missed dose as soon as you remember.
+Then resume

 Do not take a double dose to make up for the one you missed.

-If you forget to take it for 5 days or more, tell your doctor before starting your medicine again.
+If you forget to take it for a number of days or more, tell your doctor before starting

 You can contact the Poisons Information Centre by dialling: